Siege of Colchester: The siege

 As the siege started, both forces were about equal in men and both had an expectation of receiving reinforcements.
 Norwich was negotiating with the Suffolk men and knew that the Scots and Langdale's Northern Royalist army were fighting for the Royalist cause, and that Earl of Holland, the commander of the Royalist forces in the South of England, was attempting to muster a relief force.
 Fairfax could expect detachments of the New Model Army to be sent to him as and when they became available.

 The first priority for Fairfax was to secure the town from outside relief as well as excursions by the trapped men.
-He ordered the construction of forts to surround the town and sited his siege cannon to fire against the walls.
+He began a programme of circumvallation, constructing ten forts around Colchester to secure his position against any Royalist relief forces; this was the first time that the New Model Army had used the technique.
 His thinly spread men were soon reinforced when six companies of horse and dragoons arrived and when the Suffolk Trained Bands, who Norwich had expected to join the Royalists, instead joined the Parliamentary side.
 The Suffolk men were actually more concerned about preventing either side from spreading destruction into their county and in recognition of this Fairfax gave them the task of guarding the bridges across the River Colne to the north and east.
 Parliamentarian ships were ordered to blockade the harbour and the river mouth to prevent any re-supply via that route.

 Inside the town, the local people found themselves trapped with an army with which most had very little sympathy.
 Colchester had been a staunch supporter of Parliament during the First English Civil War and any sympathy with the Royalist army soon vanished as the soldiers seized provisions from the town's people.

 The Old Siege House in East Street still has bullet holes (highlighted by red discs) from the early fighting in the eastern suburbs.

 By 2 July the encirclement of the town was completed, severely limiting opportunities for the besieged soldiers to sally out for provisions.
 On 5 July, Lucas with 400 Cavalry and Lisle with 600 infantry attacked the Suffolk Trained Band guarding the East Gate.
 The Suffolk men were taken by surprise and were routed; in their enthusiasm, however, the Royalists found themselves too far from the town and were counter-attacked and suffered severe casualties, as well as losing the artillery and provisions they had taken with them.